 The Government have asked people to limit their movement around the country to help contain Covid-19.

-Airplanes, ferries, and public transport including trains and buses will not generally be available after midnight Wednesday.
+Airplanes, ferries, and public transport including trains and buses are now not generally available.

 Public transport will only be available for those working in essential services, for medical reasons, and to get to the supermarket.

 Ferry services, road and rail will still be available for the transport of essential goods.

 Taxis and Ubers are still available to use as long as customers sit in the back seat.

 People have been advised not to go to the airport unless they have a ticket.
 If people do not have a ticket they need to contact a travel agent or airline directly.